-Of course not.
+However, it is not foolproof.
 One can go to many Chinese battery manufacturers and request them to copy the appearance of a famous brand’s products.
-The risk for that manufacturer (who won’t be exporting the goods) is low.
+The risk for a Chinese manufacturer playing this game is relatively low.

 Can you buy batteries directly from Samsung, LG, or Panasonic?

 - Your order quantity might be way too small (minimum order is often > 1 million pcs).
 You probably need to buy through a wholesaler/reseller/distributor.

 - Your supplier will need to be the one that buys this component and export (with an export license), in order to claim a VAT rebate.